 So, what’s the best choice for me?

-If you lease, your options will be broader, but make sure you sit down with a dealer consultant to understand what leasing options are available, what upgrade rules and allowances are offered and what copier models are ideal for your business.
+If you lease a copier machine, your options will be broader, but make sure you sit down with a dealer consultant to understand what leasing options are available, what upgrade rules and allowances are offered and what copier models are ideal for your business.